jlperla/web-academic/content/post/computational-macro/index.md

 7. define and implement dynamic models of growth (LO7)

 ## Textbook and Materials
-The core textbook is the online, open-source textbook [Quantitative Economics with Julia](https://julia.quantecon.org/) by Jesse Perla, Thomas J. Sargent and John Stachurski.
-While it has both graduate-level and undergraduate-level material, in cases where material in the course is too advanced, we will choose a subset and adapt lecture materials to be appropriate for the level---where advanced students can examine the topics in more formality and detail.
+The core textbook is the online, open-source textbook [Quantitative Economics with Julia](https://julia.quantecon.org/) by Jesse Perla, Thomas J. Sargent and John Stachurski which contains both graduate- and undergraduate-level material.
+In cases where material in the course is too advanced, we will choose a subset and adapt lecture materials to be appropriate for the level---where advanced students can examine the topics in more formality and detail.

 The textbook includes both theory and code, and a set of [Jupyter notebooks](https://github.com/QuantEcon/lecture-julia.notebooks).

 ## Course Format
 The course will meet for two 1.5 hours lectures per week for an in-class lecture.
 While there will not be a formal "lab", the instructor may go through coding examples in class.
 A teaching assistant will be available to help with the class size of approximately 50 students.

-While the coding is intended to stay at as basic level as possible at first, students are expected to start reasonably proficient in Matlab, Python, Julia, and similar languages.
+While the coding is intended to stay at as basic level at first, students are expected to start reasonably proficient in Matlab, Python, Julia, and similar languages.
 After the first few weeks the lectures will tend to focus on teaching the theory where code implementations done largely in the assignments.
-At that point, much of the coding practice will be done in the problem sets, leaving sufficient time in-class for macroeconomic theory.
+At that point, much of the coding practice will be done in the problem sets, leaving most class-time for connecting the macroeconomic models to the methods.

 All materials will be provided on http://canvas.ubc.ca and the open-source materials are on GitHub.
 Students are expected to have a laptop for in-class exploration and exams.